bplmaps/lmec-main-site/content/articles/map-monsters.md

 ### Government Stuff

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:0r96fm68w/6826,2571,534,447/full/0/default.jpg" caption="Charles Turzak, Henry T. Chapman,  Houghton Mifflin Company, and Tudor Press.
 [An illustrated map of Chicago](https://collections.leventhalmap.org/search/commonwealth:0r96fm67m).
 1931." class="figure-right" >}}

+This illustrated map of Chicago has so much on it to talk about, but one thing is its cute talking monsters.
+More on this map [on our Instagram](https://www.instagram.com/p/CPDqg13nWwd/).